I am dead right now. I think I might actually be dying.

 While I hydrate and refuel on carbs, here’s my hands-on and honest Burn Boot Camp class review!

-Overall, my first Burn Boot Camp kicked my butt.
+Overall, my first workout class at Burn Boot Camp kicked my butt.
 I’m not sure I’ve ever been so sweaty or exhausted.
 The intensity might be a little high if you’re using these workouts in between performance training (like strength training or athletic training), but if just need a full-body calorie burn a few times per week, you’ll absolutely love Burn.

 Now let’s take a closer look and I’ll walk you through exactly what to expect at your first class, and if Burn is worth it.

 (You can also get a killer bootcamp-style workout at home with Beachbody on Demand, plus hundreds of other workout programs including strength, yoga, and more.
 Use my link to try it free for 14 days.)

 What to Expect at a Burn Boot Camp Class

 If you’re like me, you’ll really want to know what you’re getting into before you step foot inside Burn.

 I usually lift weights and do minimal cardio, so I was excited but a little hesitant to try more of a high-intensity conditioning style workout.